SalomePlatform/adao/doc/en/ref_covariance_requirements.rst

 Requirements to describe covariance matrices
 --------------------------------------------

+.. index:: single: covariance matrix
+.. index:: single: background error covariances
+.. index:: single: observation error covariances
+.. index:: single: covariances

+In general, a covariance matrix (or a variance-covariance matrix) has to be squared, symetric, semi-definite positive.
+Each of its terms describes the covariance of the two random variables corresponding to its position in the matrix.
+The normalized form of the covariance is the linear correlation.
+One can express the following relation, between a covariance matrix :math:`\mathbf{M}` and its corresponding correlation matrix :math:`\mathbf{C}` (full matrix) and standard deviation matrix :math:`\mathbf{\Sigma}` (diagonal matrix):

+.. math:: \mathbf{M} = \mathbf{\Sigma} * \mathbf{C} * \mathbf{\Sigma}

-Multiple covariance matrices are required to implement the data assimilation or optimization procedures.
+Various covariance matrices are required to implement the data assimilation or optimization procedures.
 The main ones are the background error covariance matrix, noted as :math:`\mathbf{B}`, and the observation error covariance matrix, noted as :math:`\mathbf{R}`.
-Such a matrix is required to be a squared symmetric semi-definite positive matrix.

 There are 3 practical methods for the user to provide a covariance matrix.
 The method is chosen by the "*INPUT_TYPE*" keyword of each defined covariance